of Aboriginal and Torres Strait Islander adults reported having diabetes or high sugar levels in 2018–19

-It is crucial that Indigenous Australians with diabetes have access to appropriate diabetes support, education and services and that the workforce across the health sector has the capability to deliver evidence-based diabetes care (DoH 2015).
+It is crucial that Indigenous Australians with diabetes have access to appropriate diabetes support, education and services and that the workforce across the health sector has the capability to deliver evidence-based diabetes care (Department of Health 2021).
 Culturally safe and competent health care is particularly important for Indigenous Australians managing a complex chronic disease such as diabetes.

-The National Diabetes Services Scheme (NDSS) provides subsidised products and support services to assist people manage diabetes.
-However, many Indigenous Australians with diabetes have not registered with the NDSS and this hinders estimates of the number of new cases of Indigenous Australians with diabetes.
-Where Indigenous Australians live in remote and very remote locations, NDSS Access Points may be limited, but patients may be obtaining diabetes-related products or services through other targeted Indigenous-specific programs (AIHWb).
+The National Diabetes Services Scheme (NDSS) provides subsidised products and support services to help people in managing diabetes.
+However, many Indigenous Australians with diabetes have not registered with the NDSS.
+Where Indigenous Australians live in remote and very remote locations, NDSS Access Points may be limited, but patients may be obtaining diabetes-related products or services through other targeted Indigenous-specific programs (AIHW 2022c).
 Efforts to encourage Indigenous Australians with diabetes to register will yield benefits for patients and improve the coverage and quality of the data.